Returning to the tedious hobby of Electone arrangements after 27 years.

 - The one-bar intro has an explosion sound on the second beat.
 (To imply, you know, the SPIN) I know this is weird, but putting it in the first or third beat felt weirder.

 - This is fully sequenced.
-However, note that I often programme registration changes to kick in a few nanoseconds earlier.
-For example, instead of the change happening on Bar 4, Beat 1, Clock 0, I would programme it to kick in at Bar 3, Beat 4, Clock 78.
-This is to, ahem, cater to my tendency to play notes slightly earlier.
-HOWEVER, in some cases, it is also to allow for the change to fully take effect.
-I can’t explain this beyond saying, if you play the note at the same time as the change, sometimes, the voice comes out weird.
+Note that I often programme registration changes to kick in a few nanoseconds earlier than indicated.
+For example, instead of the change happening as notated on the first beat of Bar 4, I would programme it to kick in at Bar 3, Beat 4, Clock 78.
+This is to, ahem, cater to my tendency to play some notes slightly earlier.
+In some cases, it also allows for the change to fully effect.
+I can’t explain the latter beyond saying, if you play the note at the same time as the change, sometimes, the voice comes out weird.

 - Most parts of this arrangement have a Custom A.B.C ongoing with the percussions.
-I decided on this to give that funky walking bass more punch.
+I decided that this gives that funky walking bass more punch.

 - I am … agonisingly far from being a truly competent Electone player.
 So I’m still trapped in that student situation of arranging things I can’t completely play.
 The performance above is … a guide.
 A ROUGH guide!

-- I did this arrangement in Finale PrintMusic 2010.
-If you want the raw file, so to speak, please email me!
+- I did this Electone arrangement in Finale PrintMusic 2010.
+If you want the raw file i.e. the editable file, please email me!